vuejs/vuepress/packages/docs/docs/plugin/README.md

 ```

 ::: tip
-A plugin module should use `CommonJS` instead of ES6's `export default` because the VuePress plugin runs on the Node side.
+A VuePress plugin module should leverage `CommonJS` instead of `ES module` because VuePress plugins runs on the Node side.
 :::

 ## Using a plugin